 When you sit still or try to sleep, it gets worse.
-Forget about sleeping, this problem will cause severe sleep deprivation for weeks, if you get even ONE hour at night you’ll think yourself lucky.
+But forget about sleeping, this problem will cause sleep deprivation for weeks, if you get even ONE hour at night, you’ll consider yourself lucky.

-Akathisia has been described to me as “hell on Earth” and people frequently end their life to get out of this uncomfortable situation called “akathisia.”
+As I mentioned before, some people with this condition choose to end theirs.
 I’m not being dramatic.
 The British Journal of Psychiatry reported akathasias as a probable contributing factor to suicide in patients with schizophrenia and other conditions back in 2006.
-You start to think you are cursed.
-Depending how bad it is, people report some anxiety (well, naturally!) as well as an inability to relax, the need to pace or rock, or shift from foot to foot (if standing).
+Depending on how bad it is, people report some anxiety (well, naturally!) as well as an inability to relax, the need to pace or rock, or shift from foot to foot (if standing).

 Akathisia is derived from the Greek language and means “not to sit.”
 There are many causes and knowing them might ultimately be your cure because for example, if your akathisias are related to a medication you take, then you can talk to your doctor about tapering or switching therapies.

-We see a lot of akathisias during drug withdrawal from various medications including opioids (hydrocodone, morphine, oxycodone, etc.), barbiturati (phenobarbital), cocaine, benzodiazepine (alprazolam, clonazepam, lorazepam, diazepam, et) and alcohol.
+We see a lot of akathisias during drug withdrawal from various medications including opioids (hydrocodone, morphine, oxycodone, etc.), barbiturati (phenobarbital), cocaine, benzodiazepine (alprazolam, clonazepam, lorazepam, diazepam, etc.) and alcohol.
 Withdrawal from these medications and others that affect your dopamine stores, can be a big cause for akathisias.

-Those of you who have the courage to withdraw from alcohol will experience akathisia, but this does go away as your brain and receptors start to heal.
-It could be just a few days, or a few months I don’t know, but it does go away, so hang on.
+Those of you who have the courage to sober up after alcohol or drug addiction will experience akathisia, but this does go away as your brain and receptors start to heal.
+It could be just a few days or a few months, but it does go away, so hang on.

-Here’s some ideas that might help.
+Here are some ideas that might help.
 The medications that I’ve listed are not right for each and every one of you.
-In fact, a medication may work well for some of you, and do nothing (or cause more side effects for others).
+In fact, medication may work well for some of you, and do nothing (or cause more side effects for others).
 Keep in mind that my readership is into the millions, so I want to list as many options as I can think of so you have options to research and talk to your physician.

 As a general rule, the treatment strategies for akathisias include anticholinergic medications, dopamine agonists, drugs that are “GABA-ergic” in nature, beta-blockers, benzodiazepines, and serotonin antagonists.
 Now, here are some ways to help you hack akathisias:

-Clozapine- this prescription pill is in the category of “Antipsychotic” medications and among other activities in the body, this drug seems to help Parkinson-induced akathisias for some people.
+This prescription pill is in the category of “antipsychotic” medications and among other activities in the body, it seems to help Parkinson-induced akathisias for some people.
 The dosage used in studies was about 25 mg taken once at night.

-Some people respond favorably to this medication, especially if you are experiencing akathisias due to alcohol or opiate withdrawal.
+Some people respond favorably to this medication, especially if they are experiencing akathisias due to alcohol or opiate withdrawal.
 It can make your limbs feel so heavy that you can barely use them.
-There was a small study back in 1984 in Psychiatry Research that evaluated clonidine in 6 patients all 6 of them showed substantial improvement.
-Four of the 6 people went into “complete remission” and incidentally 2 of the patients showed improvement in their manic or psychotic symptoms during treatment with clonidine.
+There was a small study back in 1984 in Psychiatry Research that evaluated clonidine in 6 patients; all 6 of them showed substantial improvement.
+Four of the 6 people went into “complete remission”, and incidentally, 2 of the patients showed improvement in their manic or psychotic symptoms during treatment with clonidine as well.

 Certainly, do not take it during the day until you are well adjusted to it because it can make it very dangerous for you to drive.
 I’m a big believer in low dosages to start, so with your doctor’s permission you can always buy the pediatric liquid and take low dosages and build up, teaspoon by teaspoon until you can tolerate the capsules which come as 25 mg per capsules.

-Pregabalin or Lyrica- This prescription drug is often used for opiate or alcohol withdrawal with good effect.
+This prescription drug is often used for opiate or alcohol withdrawal with good effect.
 Problem is that some people report an increased sensation or new-onset akathisias.
 Keep your dose very low and note if this problem occurs for you.
 There is an article about this very topic (pregabalin-induced akathisias) published in The Annals of Pharmacotherapy 2013.

 The strange and interesting thing is that this medication HELPS akathisias in many people so I want to list it here.
 It does not impact GABA receptors, so many of you coming off alcohol or benzodiazepines may find this medication helpful in countering the withdrawal effects of those two drugs.
-Never start at a high dose, titrate upward even if you have to dump half of the capsule (or more) out to begin with, and then keep working the dose up as tolerated.
-Keep a diary of your symptoms, sleep quality and akathisias.
+Never start at a high dose, instead titrate upward even if you have to dump half of the capsule (or more) out to begin with, and then keep working the dose up as tolerated.
+Keep a diary of your symptoms, sleep quality, and akathisias.

-Herbs and Vitamins
+Herbs and Vitamins That HELPS Akathisias

 The study demonstrated that B6 could be useful for akathisias.
 B6 helps create more dopamine in the catecholamine pathway.
 It converts L-dopa directly into dopamine.
 Keep in mind, conditions of low dopamine (opiate withdrawal, Parkinson’s and D2 antagonist “neuroleptic” antipsychotics) all lead to the syndrome of akathasia.

-I think trying 25 to 100mg of B6 might be okay as this is sold over-the-counter in pharmacies nationwide.
+I think trying 25 to 100mg of B6 might be okay, as this is sold over-the-counter in pharmacies nationwide.
 As an alternative, 20mg P5P is an option since that is the biologically active form of B6, and it’s sold online.
 I am not advising you, just offering some ideas for you to talk to your physician.

 Nevertheless, many patients who suffer from acute akathisia fail to respond to treatment.
 In earlier studies, vitamin B6 was found to be effective in the treatment of neuroleptic-induced movement disorders.
 The purpose of this study was to evaluate the efficacy of vitamin B6 in the treatment of acute NIA.
 This is the first report of B6 as a treatment for NIA.

-Kava- This is reportedly helpful for some people but I don’t have experience with it, and I’m not sure of the dose.
+This is reportedly helpful for some people but I don’t have experience with it, and I’m not sure of the dose.
 Still, I want you to have it named for consideration.
 Kava is related to the black pepper plant, and it is well-documented to have a calming effect so it may relieve anxiety, restlessness, sleeplessness, and stress.
 The concern I have after studying this one is that if you withdraw from kava too fast, you may actually develop akathisias!

 Just Make it Stop for a Minute!

-While not the most scientific methods here, I feel like you should have some palliative options in case you are reading this and afraid of nightfall.
+While not the most scientific method here, I feel like you should have some palliative options in case you are reading this and afraid of nightfall.
 You can buy some of these things today and get relief right away, if only for a minute!

 Eat something.
 It’s strange but it works.
 If you get up in the middle of the night and go eat something, the akathisias will often retreat.

 Massage Blanket by Brookstone- My favorite recommendation for you.
 It’s a blanket but I’m suggesting it for your legs and it vibrates and this distracts the sensation for hours.
-Plug it in, lay it on the your bed lower down so that when you rest, your legs are on top of it.
+Plug it in, lay it on your bed lower down so that when you rest, your legs are on top of it.
 This is top of the list because I think it could have the most dramatic effect for you.

 Therasqueeze Pro – This squeezing sensation can feel great.
 The unit I recommend here may be relatively expensive compared to other options, but for some of you, it is the only thing that will work.
 This particular unit will do your thighs, but if it’s just your calves that are the problem, consider a smaller unit that doesn’t go up as high.

 Shower- Taking a warm shower or bath could effect a change.
 Even adding Epsom (magnesium) salts to the bath could help, but experiment with that.
 It’s the heat of the shower that is important.
 The magnesium salts may or may not help.
 Some people have to take 4 showers between the hours of 1am and 6am to get through the night.
 Do what you need to do.